tobias/splice/README.md

 A _write_ is a collection of tuples that are applied to a replica atomically.
-Each write contains tuples defining an entity representing metadata about the write itself, e.g. wall-clock times (when the write was originally made, when it was replicated locally, etc), optional causality information such as vector clock representations, indications of who/what was responsible for the write, as well as arbitrary application-specific metadata.
+Each write contains tuples defining an entity representing metadata about the write itself, e.g. wall-clock times (when the write was originally made, when it was replicated locally, etc), optional additional causality information, indications of who/what was responsible for the write, as well as arbitrary application-specific metadata.
 The eid of the write entity must be in the `write` slot of each tuple in the write, including the tuples that define the write entity.

 _Replication_ is the (potentially bidirectional) transmission of tuples from one store to another, called _replicas_.
 The objective is to bring